 Aimed at tackling these issue areas comprehensively, Partners for Better Care helps patients and their allies by advocating for the next generation of health care based on key principles of patient-centered quality care, availability, transparency and affordability.
 And we hope you will join us.

-Partners for Better Care, a partnership of patient advocacy groups and industry leaders representing more than 114 million individuals living [Click to read more]
+Partners for Better Care, a partnership of patient advocacy organizations and a diverse group of healthcare stakeholders, is disappointed that [Click to read more]

 Recognizing that there is strength in numbers, members will benefit from increased organizational bandwidth, dedicated staff and capacity through the partnership’s communication, advocacy and research activities while promoting a holistic approach to member-defined pressing health care issues and challenges.
 Partners for Better Care will also raise member profiles by putting them in the public eye, increasing their visibility and becoming part of a national voice focused on media, policymakers, regulators and presidential candidates.